 Garden Pasta with Basil Pesto is today’s “Meatless Monday” feature recipe.
 This pasta, can be served hot, but I think it tastes better at room temperature as a cold pasta salad.
 It can be made with any combination of your own garden vegetables (or those from your local farmer’s market!).
 For my recipe today, I am using red and yellow peppers, zucchini, red onion and plum tomatoes.
 To add an extra punch of flavor, I finish off the pasta salad with dollops of my homemade basil pesto.
-This recipe is a summertime favorite, try it.
+This recipe is a summertime favorite, Garden Pasta with Basil Pesto, try it.
 Let’s Cook!

 A summertime favorite with garden vegetables and pesto